seanox/aspect-js/manual/en/mvc.md

 ### Configuration

+By default the SiteMap is inactive and has to be activated with the configuration.

 For the configuration of the SiteMap the method `SiteMap.customize(...)` is used.
 With this method it is possible to define and register the face-flow (paths, faces, facets), the permissions and the acceptors, for which the method